HughLujh/Club/Project Requirement - Blog.md

 {
     "message": "invalid request",
     "errors": {
-        "password": "Password should have minimal 8 alphanumeric character and at leash 1 upper letter.", "username": "This field should not be empty."
+        "password": "Password should have a minimal 8 alphanumeric characters and at least 1 upper letter.", "username": "This field should not be empty."
     }
 }